 - Condensed Milk Chocolate Chip Cookies – A yummy recipe that brings back memories of childhood (an oaty twist on the Edmonds Santé Biscuits)

-The recipe above is for a soft texture you can make them crunchy by up the butter by 10g so you have 60g in total, up the sugar to ⅓ of a cup and cook the cookie for slightly longer.
+The recipe above is for a soft texture you can make them crunchy by up the butter by 10g so you have 60g in total, up the sugar to ⅓ (one third) of a cup and cook the cookie for slightly longer.

 You can exchange the flour for wholemeal, gluten-free or even coconut flour.
 All work well